History of sewing patterns: Pattern companies

 Vogue Pattern Service began in 1899, a spinoff of Vogue Magazine's weekly pattern feature.
 In 1909 Condé Nast bought Vogue.
 As a result, Vogue Pattern Company was formed in 1914, and in 1916 Vogue patterns were sold in department stores.
 In 1961, Vogue Pattern Service was sold to Butterick Publishing, which also licensed the Vogue name.

-Hollywood Pattern Company was started by Condé Nast in 1932.
-They were known for printing photos of Hollywood stars on some of their patterns, quickly making them very popular.
+Hollywood Patterns was started by Condé Nast in 1932.
+These patterns were simplified versions of outfits worn in films by movie stars, many of whom were pictured on the pattern envelopes.
 They continued production through the end of World War II (1946).

 The New York Pattern Company started in 1932 and continued until the early 1950s.
 They were unique in that the pattern sleeves had drawn characters rather than photos and the paper used was non-glossy.

-Advance began manufacturing patterns in 1933, which was sold exclusively at J. C. Penney Company.
+Advance began manufacturing patterns in 1933, which was sold exclusively at JCPenney.
 The company continued through 1966 until it was sold to Puritan Fashions.

-Fitzpatterns.com began offering downloadable sewing patterns in 2004.
+Fitzpatterns began offering downloadable sewing patterns in 2004.
 These consist of full-size patterns to be printed on a large format printer and or in a tiled version that can be printed and taped together.

 Clothkits devised cut-and-sew clothing kits for home sewing that avoided the need for paper patterns.
 Clothkits printed designs and the pattern lines on fabric.